pdidev/pdi/plugins/veloc/README.md

 In order to use the VeloC plugin, the user needs to install VeloC 1.8 or above as it is not vendored in PDI.
 This can be done following the instructions [here](https://veloc.readthedocs.io/en/latest/quick.html#download-and-install). <br>

-The user also needs an MPI implementation, such as
+The user also needs an MPI implementation with shared memory support, such as
   - [openmpi](https://www.open-mpi.org/) 4.1 or above,
   - [mpich](https://www.mpich.org/) 4.3.2 or above with --with-ch4-shmmods configure options to enable shared memory support.
 Please note the [debian mpich package](https://tracker.debian.org/pkg/mpich) for versions above 4.3.2 does not build mpich with shared memory support and is therefore not suitable for the use of the plugin.